 The colon is part of the large intestine and the final part of the digestive system.
 It plays an important role in absorbing fluids, salts and other waste products from our body and prepare for its elimination.

 Colon cancer is also referred to as colorectal cancer mainly affects the large intestine and it usually starts with polyps in the walls of the large intestine varying in their size.
-According to the records, this cancer is a third most common cause of cancer-related death.
-This can be easily preventable and highly curable if detected in early stages.
+According to the records, this cancer is the third most common cause of cancer-related death.
+This can be easily preventable and highly curable if detected in the early stages.